‘The Voice’ Rumors: Is Christina Aguilera Returning To Replace Blake Shelton Or Adam Levine?

 But while the latest rumor has sparked mixed reactions from Christina Aguilera’s fans, if Aguilera does find her way back to The Voice, sources have been suggesting in recent months that she may replace long-time coach Blake Shelton.

-The rumor that Christina could return in the place of Blake first hit the headlines last year after sources claimed that there was a possibility Shelton could sit out Season 13 after appearing on every single season of the NBC series so far, meaning he may not be sitting alongside Miley Cyrus who is already confirmed to return or Aguilera should she head back to the series.
+The rumor that Christina could return in the place of Blake first hit the headlines last year after sources claimed there was a possibility Shelton could sit out Season 13 after appearing on every single season of the NBC series so far, meaning he may not be sitting alongside Miley Cyrus, who is already confirmed to return or Aguilera should she head back to the series.

-Twitter users speculated last year that the coaching line-up for Season 13 may have already leaked, despite Season 12 still being yet to premiere on NBC, claiming that rumors were suggesting that Miley could be joined by Christina, Adam [Levine] and fellow returning The Voice coach Pharrell Williams.
+Twitter users speculated last year that the coaching line-up for Season 13 may have already leaked, despite Season 12 still being yet to premiere on NBC, claiming that rumors were suggesting that Miley could be joined by Christina, Adam [Levine], and fellow returning Voice coach Pharrell Williams.

-The rumored The Voice line-up has not yet been confirmed and NBC have not commented on the rampant online speculation over Season 13, though Radar Online also alleged last year that both Adam and Blake could potentially sit out the upcoming season, set to premiere in the second half of 2017, due to an alleged feud with Miley Cyrus.
+The rumored Voice line-up has not yet been confirmed, and NBC has not commented on the rampant online speculation over Season 13.
+However, Radar Online also alleged last year that both Adam and Blake could potentially sit out the upcoming season, which is set to premiere in the second half of 2017, due to an alleged feud with Miley Cyrus.

 The site claimed prior to reports Aguilera could be back that Adam and Blake supposedly haven’t been getting along with Cyrus on Season 12 of The Voice and could potentially both depart their revolving chairs alongside Gwen Stefani, who will also be returning to the show in the first half of 2017.